proveuswrong/webapp-tp/CONTRIBUTING.md

 Follow the SMACSS (Scalable and Modular Architecture for CSS) methodology to organize SCSS files.

 To achieve a responsive design, we use [fluid typography](https://css-tricks.com/snippets/css/fluid-typography/) and a [typographic scale](https://spencermortensen.com/articles/typographic-scale/).
-You can pick a font size, color and spacing size using `_variables.scss`.
+You can pick a font size, color and spacing size using stylesheets under `src/stylesheets/variables`.

 ### Components